Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_specbuff_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_specbuff_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_specbuff_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_specbuff_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_specbuff_charge_time_ - Default: 60 - How many seconds it takes to charge to full power.\
 _randomat_specbuff_heal_power_ - Default: 75 - The amount of power to heal the target.\
 _randomat_specbuff_heal_amount_ - Default: 10 - The amount of to heal the target.\